2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 The results mentioned above show that there are differences in diversity and abundance of microorganisms in each age group.
 Figure 1 demonstrates that age 25 years old has the most abundance.
 Although age group 25 shows the most abundance, it shows least diversity with only 2 peaks for Acinetobacter and Bacilli.
 On the other hand, Age 36 has the most diversity with least abundance on total sequences.
 Figure 5 shows 8 bars each indicating presence of a different unique sequence.
 The two most abundant sequences across all groups were Acinetobacter and Bacilli.

-Although differences are seen in the skin microbiome in the 3 age groups in my analysis of Fierer et al data, considering that there were only 3 individuals in this study, the sample size is too small come up with statistically significant conclusions.
+Although differences are seen in the skin microbiome in the 3 age groups, considering that there were only 3 individuals in this study, the sample size is too small come up with statistically significant conclusions.
+Multiple host factors, including age, gender and place of residence, could contribute to the variability in microbial distribution.
 The difference seen in the diversity of the skin bacteria in these 3 individuals could be due to factors outside of age such as race, weight, diet, exercise schedules.
 A larger sample size controlled for confounding factors is required for a good analysis.
 A future study could be designed with 30 people recruited in each unique age group.
 In addition, all members in each group need to be following a prescribed diet, be of the same gender and race, have been screened to be taking no medications and have similar Body Mass Index.
 In addition, they to be using same soaps and shampoos and other skin products 30 days prior to start of the study.

 As I was searching literature, I found a study that has a better design for the purpose of the central question that I am trying to answer.
 In this study done by Ying et al(Ying *et al.*, 2015), a much larger sample size of 71 was recruited.
 In addtion, there were certain exclusion criteria for who could be accepted into the study design in order to control for confounders.
 I would follow a similar design if I were to contstruct my own study.
-I would then perform ANOVA or ANOSIM to find out if the differnces seen between groups is statistically significant.
+I would then perform ANOVA to find out if the differnces seen between groups is statistically significant.

 In conclusion, my analysis was sucessful in exploring how the data collected by Fierer et al can be used to investigate the relation between the skin microbiome and aging.
-My analysis shows that there are differences in compostion and abundance of sequnces in each unique age group.
-However, because of the small sample size, we are limited to draw meaningful conclusions.
+It shows that there are differences in compostion and abundance of sequnces in each unique age group.
+However, because of the small sample size, we are limited to draw significant conclusions.
 Further studeis with larger sample size are needed to lead the way to the creation of novel biologic therapeutics that could slow down aging.

 Sources Cited
 =============